DeeptiJainMicrosoft/LogGenie/Step-By-Step guide.md

         Make sure that Access Key authentication is enabled on your storage account.

 6. Once connected, expand the **+** sign.
 You will see your storage account name with a tree view of all Azure services ingesting logs into that account.
-7. Each azure service will show a list of containers created by Azure Monitor to store logs.
+7. Each Azure service will show a list of containers created by Azure Monitor to store logs.
 8. To add a log file, right-click on a container and select "**Add Log file**".
 9. A pop-up will appear prompting for the path of the log file.
 Copy the log file path from your storage account and paste it into the text box.